WordweaverProject/spec/PROTOCOL.md

     * `user` - The username with which to log in to the mailserver.
 For example, "user"
     * `password` - The password with which to log in to the mailserver.
 For example, "hunter2"
     * `ssl` - Whether the server supports SSL.
 For example, "true"

+## Optional Transports

+Optional transports are not required, but may be useful to include.

+* `fs` - The filesystem
+  * This could be used to easily create an internal Wordweaver server by using a networked filesystem, or it could be used to send your messages by mail on a USB drive.
+  * Public:
+    * `name` - The name of the filesystem transport.
+Filesystem transports with different names will be treated as different transports.
+  * Non-public:
+    * `mountpoint` - The mount point of the filesystem transport.
+The mountpoint must directly contain a file named `.wordweaver-fs-allow` for any further reads or writes to be made to the filesystem.

 ## Standard Interchange